DOWNLOAD

 Reality

-It’s time for change, this is the tipping point and Race needs to be talked about and addressed in the fight for equity, equality and justice.
+It’s time for change, this is the tipping point and diversity needs to be talked about and addressed in the fight for equity, equality and justice

 7